william-wang-stu/IHGNN/README.md

-# LLM-aided Heterogeneous Diffusion Dynamical Graph Neural Networks for Cascade Prediction on Social Networks (NeurIPS 2024)
+# LLM-aided Heterogeneous Diffusion Dynamical Graph Neural Networks for Cascade Prediction on Social Networks (WWW 2024)

 This repository is the official implementation of "LLM-aided Heterogeneous Diffusion Dynamical Graph Neural Networks for Cascade Prediction on Social Networks".